Travel advice for Argentina

 The park has three main circuits:

-Start with Devil’s Throat in the morning, when the light is ideal for photos.
-Once you’ve returned via the train, head to the Upper Circuit before the day gets too warm.
-Save the Lower Circuit for the afternoon; the sun’s angle at that time often creates rainbows in the mist.
+Start your day at Devil’s Throat when the light is perfect for photos.
+Once you’ve taken the train back, make your way to the Upper Circuit before the heat of the day sets in.
+Leave the Lower Circuit for the afternoon, when the angle of the sun often creates beautiful rainbows in the mist.

 Córdoba blends colonial history with modern student life.
 The city's Jesuit heritage earned UNESCO status, while its universities ensure a vibrant cultural scene.